 The inaugural America's Cup race took place in 1851, on a course which circled the Isle of Wight off England’s south coast.
 It would be poetic indeed if the Cup was won by the nation that staged that first-ever race.
 Carried back to these shores in triumphal style, it would rouse a massive new audience in the UK and ignite a fresh round of fierce rivalry, elevating international yacht-racing to another level.

 Ben Ainslie is the most successful Olympic sailor in history.
 Having clinched a Silver medal at his first attempt, aged 19, he went on to take Gold at the next four Olympics.
 But putting a team together from scratch to enter what is undoubtedly the greatest race on water is an even tougher challenge.
 Ainsley was valiant in the extreme to throw his hat in the ring.
 Raising the colossal resources necessary to mount a successful campaign is a task most would gladly avoid.
 He won that battle, establishing a futuristic HQ building on Portsmouth’s seafront, attracting considerable sponsorship in both cash and kind, and presenting a boat – capable of speeds up to 60mph – that showed every sign of being a world-beater.

-But to the winner of the America's Cup goes the perogative of naming terms for the succeeding contest, and 2017's victor New Zealand has decreed that the next race will be for monohulls, not multi-hull yachts.
+That was then and this is now.
+To the winner of the America's Cup goes the perogative of naming terms for the succeeding contest, and holder New Zealand has decreed that the next race will be for monohulls, not multi-hull yachts.
 So this will be an altogether different kind of challenge.
 Don't underestimate Ben Ainsley's ability – and determination – to rise to it.
 With £110 million in sponsorship from the British chemicals group Ineos, he is at least assured of the resources.